roboto-ai/roboto-lerobot-actions/mcap-to-lerobot/README.md

 # mcap-to-lerobot

-Convert MCAP file(s) to a LeRobot Dataset
+Convert MCAP file(s) stored in the Roboto Data Platform to a LeRobot Dataset.

-> **Note**: This README was generated from a template.
-Please customize it to describe what this specific action does: its inputs, outputs, parameters, and/or usage instructions.

 ## Table of Contents